 - Big Bend National Park in Texas — Enjoyable weather and low crowd levels during the fall.

 Staying comfortable in your RV as the weather turns cooler means making a few changes to what you pack, how you eat, and how you set up camp.
-Here are the main things we do to obtain peak fall camping coziness.
+Here are the main things we do for peak fall camping coziness.

 Layer Up